 Cut Resistance is the most talked about attribute when it comes to hand safety.
-Gloves are measured on a 1-5 scale (5 being most cut resistant) by EN standards and a 1-9 scale (9 being the most cut resistant) by ANSI/ISEA standards.
-For more info on cut resistance, see page 9 of the catalog.
+Gloves are measured on a 1-5 scale (5 being most cut resistant) by EN 388:2016 standards and a A1-A9 scale (9 being the most cut resistant) by ANSI/ISEA 105-2016 standards.
+The EN 388 rating may also include the results of the TDM-100 cut test, which are measured on an A-I scale (I being the most cut resistant).
+For more information on cut resistance, check out our cut resistance blog.

 Chemical Resistance varies from glove to glove and chemical to chemical.
 Each material used might have a different resistance to certain chemicals.
 Our chemical resistant icon lets you know that this particular glove is resistant to certain chemicals.

-Water Resistance is simply an icon to point out one of two things; either the glove that the icon points to contains a waterproof bladder or is treated with a waterproofing solution on the outside of the glove.
-In general, most leather gloves contain a water resistant treatment and synthetic gloves have a non-permeable coating or waterproof bladder.
+212 Performance uses the water resistant icon to point out one of two things: the glove either has a waterproof bladder or the outside of the glove is treated with a waterproofing solution.
+In general, most leather gloves have a water resistant treatment and synthetic gloves have a non-permeable coating or waterproof bladder.

 Impact resistance was recently added to the EN 388:2016 glove safety rating and measures back-of-hand knuckle impact protection.
 There are three potential ratings that would be included on the EN 388 safety icon: P for passed impact protection test, F for failed impact protection test, and X for not test for impact protection.
 There currently are no glove impact protection safety standards for ANSI/ISEA.